Nonzero-sum stochastic differential games with impulse controls: a verification theorem with applications: Introduction

 \section{Introduction}

 In this article, we study a general two-player nonzero-sum stochastic differential game with impulse controls.
 In few words, after setting the general framework, we focus on the notion of Nash equilibrium and identify the corresponding system of quasi-variational inequalities (QVIs).
-As an application, we consider an impulse game with a one-dimensional state variable and fully solve the system of QVIs, obtaining explicit expressions for the value functions as well as the optimal strategies at equilibrium.
+As an application, we consider an impulse game with a one-dimensional state variable and fully solve the system of QVIs, obtaining explicit expressions for the equilibrium payoffs and the corresponding strategies.
 This paper represents an extension of the results in the Ph.D. thesis \cite{Basei}.

 More specifically, we consider a game where two players can affect a continuous-time stochastic process $X$ by discrete-time interventions which consist in shifting $X$ to a new state.
 When none of the players intervenes, we assume $X$ to diffuse according to a standard stochastic differential equation.
 Each intervention corresponds to a cost for the intervening player and a gain for the opponent.
-The strategy of player $i \in \{1,2\}$ is determined by a couple $\vphi_i =(A_i,\xi_i)$, where $A_i$ is a fixed open subset and $\xi_i$ is a continuous function: namely, player $i$ intervenes if and only if the process $X$ exits from $A_i$ and, when this happens, she shifts the process from state $x$ to state $\xi_i(x)$.
-Once the strategies $\vphi_i=(A_i,\xi_i)$, $i \in \{1,2\}$, and a starting point $x$ have been chosen, a couple of impulse controls $\{ (\tau_{i,k},\delta_{i,k})\}_{k \geq 1}$ is uniquely defined: $\tau_{i,k} $ is the $k$-th intervention time of player $i$ and $\delta_{i,k}$ is the corresponding impulse.
+The strategy of player $i \in \{1,2\}$ is determined by a couple $\vphi_i =(\mathcal{C}_i,\xi_i)$, where $\mathcal{C}_i$ is a fixed open subset and $\xi_i$ is a continuous function: namely, player $i$ intervenes if and only if the process $X$ exits from $\mathcal{C}_i$ and, when this happens, she shifts the process from state $x$ to state $\xi_i(x)$. { If both the players want to intervene, we assume that player 1 has the priority over player 2.} Once the strategies $\vphi_i=(\mathcal{C}_i,\xi_i)$, $i \in \{1,2\}$, and a starting point $x$ have been chosen, a couple of impulse controls $\{ (\tau_{i,k},\delta_{i,k})\}_{k \geq 1}$ is uniquely defined: $\tau_{i,k} $ is the $k$-th intervention time of player $i$ and $\delta_{i,k}$ is the corresponding impulse.
 Each player aims at maximizing her payoff, defined as follows: for every $x$ belonging to some fixed subset $S \subseteq \rr^d$ and every couple of strategies $(\vphi_1,\vphi_2)$, we set